Hevand/SQLServerDiskPerformance/Readme.md

 | DELETE | 01h01m36s | 00h51m39s | 00h44m08s |

 > The second measurements are against Microsoft recommendations.
 Guidance is to use ReadOnly caching for SQL Server workloads.

+The first two test configurations are defined in the column header.

 In the third setup, I used the following disk configuration:
 - 1 P30 (Premium Managed disk, 1TB) for the Data file, ReadOnly caching